adising32/HLD/R4DIC4L/SYSTEM_DESIGN/2. Databases/Databases.md

 ##### Crash Recovery
 In case of failures in memory hash indexes are lost.
 This needs to be regenerated by reading the entire log file.
 ##### Concurrency control
-As writes are appended to the log in a strictly sequential order, a common imple‐ mentation choice is to have only one writer thread.
-Data file segments are append-only and otherwise immutable, so they can be read concurrently by mul‐ tiple threads.
+As writes are appended to the log in a strictly sequential order, a common implementation choice is to have only one writer thread.
+Data file segments are append-only and otherwise immutable, so they can be read concurrently by multiple threads.

 #### Indexing